 Spending time in Shanghai today

-I was both excited and curious to spend some time in Shanghai while visiting China.
+I was excited and curious to spend some time in Shanghai while visiting China.
 It is one of the largest and populous cities in the world, with over 24 million residents.
-I really wanted to see what being in a place with that many people felt like.
+I wanted to see what being in a place with that many people felt like.
 Would it be overwhelming?
 Crowded?
 Something else?

 Surprisingly, I found my time in Shanghai to be an adventure for the senses.
 It’s like being in a city made up of large urban centres.
 There were interesting coffee shops, bars and restaurants as well as temples, buildings and shopping malls.
 I have never seen so many malls, especially on this scale.
 It was fascinating.